 Such a date today would cost between $50–60 (and more in some places), or the equivalent of almost eight or nine hours of work at minimum wage minus taxes.
 So, going out IS more expensive to many if not most blue collar and service industry workers.

 What makes it worse is that we LIKE going out—we just don’t.
-And, here in Redmond, WA, arsewholes talking loudly or talking on their cells during a movie is so rare as to be a non-issue.”
+And, here in Redmond, Washington, arsewholes talking loudly or talking on their cells during a movie is so rare as to be a non-issue.”

 Berni and I do not have our television hooked up to any cable service or pay channel or even to local stations.
 That is, we don’t “watch TV.”
 But we do watch a lot of movies, and I like most genres—including chickflicks—while she can watch most films that are not excessively violent.